LYNX review summary

-The LYNX web trading platform is simple and easy to use.
-You can execute your order via several order types and access a clear fee report.
-On the negative side, it lacks the two-step login, customizability, and price alerts.
+The LYNX web trading platform is simple and easy to use, with multiple order types and clear fee reports.
+On the negative side, it lacks customizability and price alerts.

 LYNX offers two web trading platforms: LYNX Basic and Account Management.

 LYNX Basic is LYNX's own web trading platform, while Account Management is provided by Interactive Brokers.
 For transferring money and managing your account, you can only use the Account Management platform.

 In this review, we tested LYNX Basic.
 If you are interested in the Account Management platform, you can read more about it in the Interactive Brokers review.